Bozrem/COMP142/Practice Projects/ProjectOne-NIM/Planning.md

 4. Set of rules to make decision
    * Pros: Relatively easy to code
    * Cons: Could be exploited if a gap in knowledge is found
+5. Tree
+   * Pros: Easy recursion, rules eliminate branches
+   * Cons: Still could be inefficient at scale

+#### Noted Patterns
+* Leaving an opponent a single pile will always allow them a win
+* Leaving an opponent only piles of 1 will win if odd number of piles, lose otherwise
+* Possible next move outcomes is the sum of current sticks
+  * 2, 3 can lead to 5 scenarios
+  * 3, 3, 3 can lead to 9 scenarios
+*

 ## Questions
 #### What difficulties did you have to overcome?